-Our project will include African-influenced instrumental music from Portugal and Brazil in the seventeenth and early eighteenth centuries, as well as Early vocal music from Spain Mexico, Puerto Rico and Venezuela.
-In particular texts that acknowledge the presence of African descendants.
+Our project will include African-influenced instrumental music from Portugal and Brazil in the seventeenth and early eighteenth centuries, as well as Early vocal music from Spain, Mexico, Puerto Rico, and Venezuela—in particular, with texts that acknowledge the presence of African descendants.

 To unite diverse communities by highlighting the fusion and confluence of the cultures of Europe, Africa, and the Americas through musical performances and educational outreach.